Boulder08/chunknorris/README.md

 # Chunk Norris

-A Python script for chunked encoding using the aomenc CLI encoder
+A Python script for chunked encoding using an AV1 CLI encoder

 ---